albagon/marsboard/project/README.md

 ### Big Picture

-This is a Mars rover dashboard that consumes [NASA's Mars Rover Photos API] (https://api.nasa.gov/).
+This is a Mars rover dashboard that consumes [NASA's Mars Rover Photos API](https://api.nasa.gov/).
 Using the dashboard, the user will be able to select which rover's information they want to view.
 Once they have selected a rover, they will be able to see the most recent images taken by that rover, as well as important information about the rover and its mission.

-The main goal of this project is to make use of all the functional concepts and practices I have learned in the Intermediate JavaScript Nanodegree from [Udacity] (https://www.udacity.com/).
+The main goal of this project is to make use of all the functional concepts and practices I have learned in the Intermediate JavaScript Nanodegree from [Udacity](https://www.udacity.com/).
 Making sure that I become very comfortable using pure functions and iterating over, reshaping, and accessing information from complex API responses.

 ### Getting Started